 Accounting is often referred to as the language of business, as it systematically records and communicates financial information.
 At the heart of this system lies the classification of accounts and the golden rules of accounting, which guide every financial transaction.
+Understanding these basic accounting principles helps businesses maintain accurate records, prepare financial statements, and ensure transparency

 Meaning of Account

 In accounting, an account is a record that summarizes all financial transactions related to a particular item, person, or category.
 Each account represents either an asset, liability, income, or expense.
+For example:

-- A Cash Account records all cash transactions.
+A Cash Account records all cash transactions.

-- A Sales Account records all sales revenue
+A Sales Account records all sales revenue

 Types of Accounts in Accounting